rgaspar/ProfilPlusz.OMS/README.md

 Users are required to retain the footer link in all instances of this software as part of the attribution requirement under CC BY 4.0.

----

 # Starred
-Love this project?
-Show your support by giving us a star on GitHub! ⭐
+If you love this project, please consider supporting us by giving a star on GitHub! ⭐
-Your support helps us continue developing and improving this project to deliver even greater value to the community.
+Your support keeps us motivated and helps us continue developing and improving this project to deliver even greater value to the community.

----
 # 🌱 Help Us Grow!
 Please help us grow by sharing it with your friends, family, and colleagues!

-Every share helps us reach more people, grow the community, and continue improving this open-source project. ⭐
+Every share helps us reach more people, grow the community, and continue improving this open-source project. ❤️
-Together, we can build something even greater—thank you for being a part of this journey!

----

 # Supporters

-This project is proudly supported by **INDOTALENT**, your trusted partner for professional software solutions.
+This project is supported by **INDOTALENT**

-Providing a fully functional **ASP.NET Core Full Stack Application** with an enterprise-grade **Headless API**, this solution features a **decoupled business process architecture** that ensures total separation between the back-end API and the front-end UI.

-Built with **Clean Architecture, CQRS, and MediatR**, it delivers unparalleled flexibility and scalability for modern development needs.

-And the price?
-It's **lower than your employee's T-shirts**, offering incredible value for your investment!
-Don’t miss this opportunity to supercharge your development with a cutting-edge, production-ready solution! 🚀

-🎉 **Exclusive Offer:** Get an incredible **50% discount** on their products using the code **GITHUB50**.

 🌐 Visit now: [https://store.indotalent.com](https://store.indotalent.com)